jacklowe/anderson_decoherence/README.md

 Specifically the module contains a class of Anderson localised system with methods that construct the Hamiltonian, diagonalise the Hamiltonian to obtain and plot ground state.

-Will add methods that perform statistics over an ensemble of ground states to analyse effects of changing parameters in Hamiltonian e.g. disorder strength W.
+Will add methods that perform statistics over an ensemble of ground states to analyse effects of changing parameters in Hamiltonian e.g. disorder strength W and those that evolve system in a non-unitary way thus introducing decoherence.